40thieves/final-year-project/src/06 - testing-and-evaluation/03 - evaluation.md

 			* Open access
 			* Free - higher metrics
 		* However because they're all open access, would be normalised/accounted for
+	* Don't return HTTP error codes
+		* Errors have to be detected in the response (which is 200 OK)
 * Async
 	* Difficult
 	* "Pyramid of doom"